practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 * Be extra wary of changes to existing features.
 Even if the change is covered by tests, the base behavior may not be adequately covered.

-* If bugs are encountered while working on integrating a new change, add tests for those as well.
+* If bugs or bad behaviors are encountered in collaborating objects while working on integrating a new feature, add tests for those as well.
+This will help prevent regressions from slipping back into your system from a different entry point.

 * If the change is a bugfix itself, make sure that it captures the bug at the actual level it is happening at, and not just at the surface level.
 Usually it makes sense to add a test at two levels: the level it was discovered at, and at the source of the problem.
 But if you choose only one, pick the source level.